Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Additional Experimental Results

 \subsection{Ablation Studies on Mixed-Randomness Exploration}

-As demonstrated in Fig~\ref{appfig:hybrid}, we conduct an ablation study on mixed-randomness exploration within the \textit{3s\_vs\_5z} map.
-Results indicate that LEMAE exhibits insensitivity to the parameter $\epsilon_h$, provided that the level of randomness remains moderate, as opposed to being excessively extreme~(0.1 or 0.9).
-Besides, the effectiveness of our design is highlighted through a comparison between LEMAE and its variants, namely, only leaf node and LEMAE w/o KSMTE.
+As shown in Figure~\ref{appfig:hybrid}, an ablation study is conducted on the mixed-randomness exploration strategy within the \textit{3s\_vs\_5z} map.
+Specifically, LEMAE is evaluated under different values of the parameter $\epsilon_h$, which controls the degree of stochasticity in the high-randomness policy (i.e., an $\epsilon_h$-greedy policy).
+The results demonstrate that LEMAE is robust to the choice of $\epsilon_h$ as long as the level of randomness remains moderate, avoiding extreme values such as 0.1 or 0.9.
+Furthermore, the effectiveness of the proposed strategy is corroborated by comparisons with two variants: a leaf-node-only version, which applies $\epsilon_l$ at non-leaf nodes and $\epsilon_h$ at leaf nodes, and a version of LEMAE without KSMTE, which disables the mixed-randomness exploration mechanism.